nelsonseth/python-explorer/README.md

 Future
 ------
 I would like to keep improving and learning about the various aspects I have seen so far.
-The deployed version of the app runs a little slow relative to a local version, but I am definitely happy with the result so far.
+The deployed version of the app runs slightly slower than a local version, but I am definitely happy with the result so far.
 If anything, this has been a great project and learning experience for myself.
-Open to suggestions for improvements, ideas, collaboration interest.
+Open to suggestions for improvements, ideas, collaboration interest, etc.

-I know I need to add some 'About' sections both in the app and on here, along with some basic 'how to' information.
+I already know I need to add some 'About' sections both in the app and on here, along with some basic 'how to' information.